allprojects/wonderless/impl/README.md

 To replicate Wonderless, do the following steps in order:
-1. use `<get_urls.sh>` to query GitHub API for all the serverless.yml configuration files that are larger than 0.5 KB and smaller than 10 KB.
+1. use `<get_urls.sh>` to query GitHub API for all the serverless.yml configuration files that are larger than 0.5 KB.
 Please do not forget to add your GitHub token to the script.
 The result will be saved in a file with *txt* extension.